C*-simplicity and the unique trace property for discrete groups: Examples of C*-simple groups

 This notion is slightly stronger than the notion of an $n$-step s-normal subgroup, which was introduced in \cite{BFS2013}.
 Note that a subgroup that is $n$-step s-normal for every $n \geq 1$ is normalish.
 Our main observation is the following.

 \begin{thm} A discrete group $G$ with no non-trivial finite normal subgroups and no amenable normalish subgroups is C*-simple. \end{thm}

 \begin{proof} Let $G$ be a discrete group with no non-trivial finite normal subgroup.
-To show that $G$ is C*-simple, it is enough to prove that $G$ acts topologically freely on $\fb$, according to \cite{KK2014}*{Theorem 6.2}.
-If that is not the case, then point stabilizers are normalish by Lemma \ref{lem:finite-intersection-property-conjugates} and amenable by Lemma \ref{lem:fb-pt-stabilizer-amenable}.
-This ends the proof. \end{proof}
+To show that $G$ is C*-simple, it is enough to prove that $G$ acts topologically freely on $\fb$, according to Theorem \ref{thm:c-star-simplicity-2}.
+If that is not the case, we claim that each $G_x$, $x \in \fb$ is normalish.
+Indeed let $s \in G\setminus \{e\}$ have a fixed point set $Fix(s)$ with non empty interior.
+By strong proximality any finite set of points $x_1,\ldots,x_k$ in $\fb$ can be mapped into the interior of $Fix(s)$ by some $g \in G$, so that $g^{-1}sg$ fixes each $x_i$.
+In particular this applies to $x_i=t_i x$, showing that the intersection $\cap_i t_i G_x t_i^{-1}$ is non trivial.
+If this is finite for some choice of $t_i$'s, but non trivial for all choices of $t_i$'s, then $\cap_{g \in G} gG_x g^{-1}$ is a non trivial finite group normal subgroup, contrary to our assumption.
+Hence $G_x$ is normalish for each $x \in \fb$.
+Finally since point stabilizers are also amenable by Lemma \ref{amen}, this ends the proof. \end{proof}